 The number of mobile banking clients increased 50% year-on-year.
 This channel has grown in China for a fourth consecutive year.
 The research shows that mobile banking is at a crucial moment due to the long-distance and the payment systems in demand.

-The China Financial Certification Authority expects that mobile banking customers will account by around 24.1% of the total e-banking users in 2015 and 40% of them will buy financial products through their smartphones.
+The China Financial Certification Authority expects that mobile banking customers will account for around 24.1% of the total e-banking users in 2015 and 40% of them will buy financial products through their smartphones.

 Around 83% of mobile banking users employ habitually e-banking services due to their accessibility and usefulness.
-Nonetheless, a majority of customer just utilize it as a complementary method to online banking because only 3% users use mobile banking as their unique e-banking channel.
+Nonetheless, a majority of the customers just utilize it as a complementary method to online banking because only 3% of users use mobile banking as their unique e-banking channel.

 Mobile banking is more about buying tickets and lottery